jmetzger/training-kubernetes-networking/kubernetes-networks/antrea/important-commands.md

 ## Finding the bridge

-  * ovs-vsctl connects to an ovsdb-server process that maintains an Open vSwitch configuration database
+  *  ovs-vsctl - utility for querying and configuring ovs-vswitchd

 ```
 # How to see the bridge